Anjaliahlawat14/OS_LAB_ASSIGN/README.md

 | `task5.py`                 | Simulates **CPU scheduling algorithms** such as FCFS, SJF, or Round Robin.         |
 | `ASSIGNMENT1.OS.pdf`       | PDF submission of Assignment 1 (theory + practical write-up).                       |

-> ⚠️ The descriptions above are placeholders — adjust them to your actual tasks if needed.

 ---